 The resolution HCR2040 aims to prohibit the use of funds or in-kind contributions from foreign governments or foreign nongovernmental sources in the administration of elections in Arizona.
 It mandates that any person or vendor providing services for election administration must certify, under penalty of perjury, that they are not knowingly receiving such foreign contributions.
 This certification must be updated annually and whenever new information arises.
 Additionally, the Secretary of State is tasked with maintaining records of these certifications and ensuring government entities report any vendors providing election-related services.

-The resolution also establishes enforcement mechanisms, allowing the Attorney General to take action against violations, which may include seeking damages and injunctions.
-Individuals or state officials can bring civil actions to enforce compliance with these provisions.
+Furthermore, the resolution establishes enforcement mechanisms, allowing the Attorney General to take action against violations, which may include seeking damages and injunctions.
+It also allows qualified electors or state officials to bring civil actions to enforce compliance with these provisions.
 The resolution specifies that violations can lead to penalties, including class 1 misdemeanors for knowingly inaccurate certifications.
-Furthermore, it clarifies that federally recognized sovereign tribal nations are exempt from the definition of foreign governments, and the Secretary of State is required to submit this measure to voters for approval in the next general election.
+The measure will be submitted to voters for approval in the next general election and will take effect upon their approval and the Governor's proclamation.

 House Engrossed Version: 16-407.04, 16-407.05, 16-919, 16-901